moggieuk/Happy-Hare/README.md

 # The vendor and version config is important to define the capabiliies of the MMU
 #
 # ERCF
-# 1.1 original design, add "s" suffix for Sprigy, "b" for Binky, "t" for Triple-Decky
+# 1.1 original design, add "s" suffix for Springy, "b" for Binky, "t" for Triple-Decky
-#     e.g. "1.1sb" for v1.1 with Spriny mod and Binky encoder
+#     e.g. "1.1sb" for v1.1 with Springy mod and Binky encoder
 # 2.0 new community edition ERCF
 #
 # Tradrack